 WRM has had many civic involvement activities to brag about throughout the years.
 Our club has participated in numerous local educational programs, such as teaching "muzzle loading basics" courses for the VDGIF for Hunter Education, demonstration/training at the Gene Ball Memorial Youth Day, and more.
 We continue to be active in the community as a positive force for education in both safety and the history of firearms.

-The WRM President, Jim Hartlage is on a Town of Wytheville Committee that is planning, and seeking funding, to build a recreated 19th century German gunsmith shop in the Wytheville Historical Area behind the Rock House Museum.
+Our former WRM President, Jim Hartlage, was on a Town of Wytheville Committee that was planning, and seeking funding, to build a recreated 19th century German gunsmith shop in the Wytheville Historical Area behind the Rock House Museum.
 Our club donated their time and efforts to contact the NMLRA regarding funding.
 The NMLRA then offered an original rifling machine, an item that was definitely needed in the proposed gunsmith shop.
 This antique machine was put on permanent-loaned status to the Town of Wytheville, VA through a contracted agreement.
 WRM was responsible for the securing and delivery of this historical item, which is now on temporarily display in the Heritage Center.
 Once the gunsmith shop is completed the rifling machine will be proudly displayed at the new educational facility.
 WRM is excited to be a part of this fine addition to our area.